-HGCMC manages active waste rock areas under its Surface Operations Department, with delivery of the rock conducted by the Mine Department.
-The Surface Operations Department also manages removal of waste rock from inactive waste sites as part of concurrent reclamation efforts (refer to GPO 14, Reclamation Plan).
+HGCMC Surface Operations department manages the active waste rock facility, with delivery of the rock conducted by the Mine Department.
+The Surface Operations Department also manages removal of waste rock from inactive waste sites as part of concurrent reclamation efforts.
 Management responsibility will transfer to the Environmental Department upon completion of closure activities.